University of Melbourne: Foundations of the university

-1900s–1970s
+1900s – 1970s

 Early in the 1900s, the university expanded its offerings to more utilitarian courses.
 In 1901 the number of students enrolled at the University of Melbourne exceeded 500 students for the first time.
 The university established the Diploma of Education in 1903, following negotiations with the Victorian Education Department.

 Despite the economic depression of the 1890s and the discovery of a significant fraud by a university registrar in 1901, the university continued to expand during this period.
 This growth included the construction of several buildings between 1900 and 1906.
 Such growth was facilitated largely through an increased government funding allocation, and the coinciding university led funding campaign.
 To accompany the training dentists received by the Melbourne Dental Hospital, a School of Dentistry was established to teach the scientific basis of dentistry at the university.
 Agriculture was established in 1911 following the appointment of the State Director of Agriculture as the first professor.
 During this period the university became a notable site for research, emerging as a leader in Australia.
 Following World War II the demand for higher education increased rapidly, and as a result became a transformative period for the university.

 In 1940, the first issue of Historical Studies: Australia and New Zealand, now Australian Historical Studies, was published by the Department of History.

-1980s – 2000s: Consolidation and expansion
+1980s – 2000s: Consolidation, expansion and the Melbourne Model

 Expansion of the university increased significantly during the 1980s and 1990s, as the university amalgamated with a number of tertiary colleges.
 In 1988 the Melbourne Teachers' College was brought into the Faculty of Education, and the amalgamation lead to the formation of a distinctly new Faculty of Education.
 The College of Advanced Education was incorporated into the university in 1989.
 During this period, more students than ever before were attending the university.
 The university had expanded its student population to beyond 35,000 students.
 Such amalgamations continued into the 1990s, with the Victorian College of the Arts affiliation with the University of Melbourne in 1992.
 This increased the number of campuses for the University of Melbourne.

 In 2001, the Melbourne School of Population Health was established, the first of its kind in Australia, and continued the growth of the university.
 Work at the centre involved contributions from many disciplines, ranging from the social sciences to epidemiology.
 Health fields such as Indigenous, women's, mental, sexual, and rural health have all been researched at the centre.